Back to Blog

 They are baked into exchange rates, buried in terms and conditions, and quietly collected by banks you have never heard of.

-This article breaks down every fee you need to know about, shows you how to calculate what a transfer actually costs, and gives you practical strategies to keep more of your money where it belongs.
+This guide breaks down every common hidden fee in international money transfers in 2026, shows you how to calculate what a transfer actually costs, and gives you practical strategies for how to avoid hidden fees when transferring money internationally, whether you're sending from the US, the UK, or anywhere else.

 Key Takeaways